 How does Marin Oaks work successfully with all students?
 By creating a positive school climate for everyone.

 Why are students here?
-To earn credits and prepare for college
+To earn credits and prepare for post-secondary education

 What are the choices?
-Graduate, return to a traditional high school, move on in life and go to college.
+Graduate or return to a traditional high school

-In order to promote an appropriate learning environment at Marin Oaks High School and to support a positive self-image and receive credit in each class period, students must work within the following expectations:
+To promote an appropriate learning environment at Marin Oaks High School and to support a positive self-image and receive credit in each class period, students must work within the following expectations:

-Come prepared with pen or pencil
+Come prepared with their Chromebook and pen/pencil

 Learning to think ahead about what is needed on the job is a skill that all of us have to emphasize.
-In order to complete a task, you need the proper tools.
+To complete a task, you need the proper tools.